apache/cloudstack-docs-admin/source/administration.rst

    Network Address Translation (INAT) and Reverse NAT (RNAT) rules between the public IP and the private IP.

-   Note
-   ----

-   Inbound NAT (INAT) is a type of NAT supported by NetScaler, in which the destination IP address is replaced in the packets from the public network, such as the Internet, with the private IP address of a VM in the private network.
+   .. note:: Inbound NAT (INAT) is a type of NAT supported by NetScaler, in which the destination IP address is replaced in the packets from the public network, such as the Internet, with the private IP address of a VM in the private network.
 Reverse NAT (RNAT) is a type of NAT supported by